Howard League international work

 We were represented at the eighteenth session of the UN Commission on Crime Prevention and Criminal Justice in Vienna in 2009 and submitted a statement regarding the establishment of an international framework for the inspection of human rights in penal establishments.

-We are taking part in twentieth session of the Commission on Crime Prevention and Criminal Justice, Vienna, 11-15 April 2011.
-We are co-hosting a side meeting on the National Preventive Mechanisms - Using the UN OPCAT to improve conditions of detention on 12 April at 2pm.
-The panel speakers will include Nigel Newcomen, Deputy Chief Inspector of Prisons, England and Wales and the Director of the Howard League, Frances Crook, among others.
+We are took part in twentieth session of the Commission on Crime Prevention and Criminal Justice, Vienna, 11-15 April 2011.
+We co-hosted a side meeting on the National Preventive Mechanisms - Using the UN OPCAT to improve conditions of detention.
+The panel speakers included Nigel Newcomen, Deputy Chief Inspector of Prisons, England and Wales and the Director of the Howard League, Frances Crook, among others.

 We have consultative status with the Council of Europe and regularly attend Council of Europe conferences.